The Meaning Behind the Symbols and Traditions of Chinese New Year

 The Zodiac Animals

 The Zodiac calendar is also closely tied to Chinese New Year.
 It is a 12 year cycle with an animal for each year.
 These animals are the rat, ox, tiger, rabbit, dragon, snake, horse, sheep, monkey, rooster, dog and pig.
 These animals are used to predict the characteristics of the year and the people born in that year, kind of like astrology signs.
-This year will be the Year of the Pig and the pig can symbolize wealth and loyalty.
+This year will be the year of the rabbit and the rabbit can symbolize longevity and peace.

 The Food of Chinese New Year